danspanner/danspanner.github.io/_posts/2021-02-04-Password-cracking-in-2021-1.md

 title: Password cracking in 2021 part one
 ---

-Recently at work there was a Windows Server that none appeared to have the password for.
+Recently at work there was a Windows Server that noone appeared to have the password for.
 What better chance to try out some good old fashioned hacking?

 Well, old fashioned was definitely the word for.
 A lot of the documentation out there for cracking Windows passwords is very outdated.
 After a frustrating couple of hours trying to
 1. Get the password hash